websight-io/starter/distribution/README.md

 | WS_HTTP_PORT                       | 8080          | The default port on which tests expect the application to run.    |
 | FEATURE_EXTRA_ACTIVE_BUNDLES_COUNT | 0             | The number of additional bundles the feature is expected to add.  |

-The most important is to set FEATURE_EXTRA_ACTIVE_BUNDLES_COUNT to the number of extra bundles you are expecing the feature model is providing in addition to the bundles form the base feature model.
+The most important is to set FEATURE_EXTRA_ACTIVE_BUNDLES_COUNT to the number of extra bundles you are expecting the feature model is providing in addition to the bundles from the base feature model.